crystallabs/event_handler/README.md

 It supports:

-1. Defining events on per-class level
+1. Defining events
-1. Emitting events on objects
+1. Emitting events
 1. Adding handlers for the emitted events

 Each handler can run synchronously or asynchronously, run one or more times,